 Section 184 imposes an additional franchise tax on transportation and transmission corporations and associations based on their gross earnings within the State.
-Beginning in 1995, Section 184 applies only to those telecommunications corporations or associations principally engaged in a local telephone business.
+Beginning in 1995, the tax on telecommunications companies under Section 184 applies only to those telecommunications corporations or associations principally engaged in a local telephone business.
+Effective January 1, 2000, gas pipelines became taxable under Article 9-A.